 Acknowledgements

-We wish to tank the designers, the production engineers and the managers from Ferrari S.p.A. involved in this project, for their active collaboration and the support provided.
+We wish to thank the designers, production engineers, and managers from Ferrari S.p.A. involved in this project for their active collaboration and support.

 References